-A cost-friendly method for horse arena fencing is buying kickboards and fence pickets from a local dealer.
+Purchasing kickboards and fence pickets from a local supplier are two low-cost horse arena fencing options.
 They will prevent the fencing from rotting while giving you something to start with, keeping your horses from getting out.
 You want fencing at least 4 ft 6 inches higher than the riding surface.

 Concreting the fencing is ideal, so your fence pickets don’t bow out or look bad over the years.
 But if you’re just getting an arena up and running, this isn’t as much of a concern.

 It is still possible to spend thousands putting your arena together while approaching your arena components with a budget-conscious mind.
 Shipping online building materials and hiring working crews will skyrocket past your budget.